ProgSoc/Constitution/CONSTITUTION.md

 - 7.2.1 The Annual General Meeting shall be held in the month of March each year.

-- 7.2.2 The quorum at Annual General Meeting shall be twenty-five percent (25%) of members entitled to vote or ten (10) members entitled to vote whichever is greater.
+- 7.2.2 The quorum at Annual General Meeting shall be fifty percent (50%) of members entitled to vote or twenty (20) members entitled to vote whichever is lesser.

 ### 7.3 Ordinary General Meetings.

 - 7.3.1 Ordinary General Meetings shall be held at such times, dates and places as may be decided at the Annual General Meeting.

-- 7.3.2 The quorum at an Ordinary General Meeting shall be twenty percent (20%) of members entitled to vote or seven (7) members entitled to vote, whichever is greater.
+- 7.3.2 The quorum at an Ordinary General Meeting shall be thirty-three percent (33%) of members entitled to vote or fourteen (14) members entitled to vote, whichever is lesser.

 ### 7.4 Special General Meetings.